threaming/ENCE464_FitnessMonitorV2/README.md

 - Maybe change CircBufV to just use three separate circbuf_t instances internally
 - Change circ buffers to take 16 bit ints to save on heap
 - Add switch polling to buttons4.c
+- Make the reset functionality also reset the workout time

 Set heap and stack sizes to 512 bytes!